Coast Guard patrols during 58th Presidential Inauguration

-Members of Coast Guard Cutter Heron, an 87-foot patrol boat homeported in Virginia Beach, Virginia, transit through a security zone on a cutter boat in Washington, D.C., Jan.
-19, 2017.
-The Coast Guard’s role during the 58th Presidential Inauguration is to provide maritime security and to protect the District's waterways.
-(U.S. Coast Guard photo by Petty Officer 3rd Class Jasmine Mieszala)
+The crew of Coast Guard Cutter Heron patrols the Potomac River near Alexandria, Virginia, Jan.
+20, 2017.
+The Heron, homeported in Virginia Beach, Virginia, assisted with security operations in support of the 58th Presidential Inauguration.
+(U.S. Coast Guard photo by Petty Officer 3rd Class Charlotte Fritts/Released)

 |Date Taken: